The Segment Builder is used to create segments in Permutive. If you'd like to know more about what segments are, read our Introduction to Segments.

 What we've run through so far are the basic building blocks of a segment.

 Once you've specified one criteria, you can chain as many different statements together using AND and OR rules.

 In the example below, I've used a few of the segment builder tools mentioned so far, combined with an AND.

-Once you're happy with the setup of your segment, you can see how many people would have fallen into it over the past 30 days.
+Once you're happy with the setup of your segment, you can see how many people would have fallen into it over the past 30 days, had your segment been set up.
 This is done by clicking 'Calculate' next to Audience Size.

-Once it's finished calculating, you'll have an idea of whether the segment you've built is suitable for it's purpose.
-If your segment is too big, you might want to add more criteria.
-If it's too small, you might want to check the events are being tracked properly, or remove some criteria.
+Once it has finished calculating, you'll have an idea of whether the segment you've built is suitable for it's purpose.
+If your segment is too small, you might want to think about broadening your criteria.

 In our example above.
-The audience for our segment is 10% of all users.
-This seems like a good size to use for testing!
+The audience for our segment is 3.8M, 5.8% of all users.

-The Permutive team are always on hand to help in setting up or optimizing segments.
+The Permutive team are always on hand to help set up and optimise segments.
 If you'd like assistance, just click the red chat button on any page of our site.